-KDaLe is excited to present the fourth annual "Book-Inspired Brewing" home brew contest!
+KDaLe is excited to present the fifth annual "Book-Inspired Brewing" home brew contest!
 Imagine taking your favorite book, shoving it into a carboy and letting the magic of fermentation turn it into liquid literature gold.
-Kent District Library, in collaboration with Gravel Bottom Brewing, Railtown Brewing and Pike 51, is calling on home brewers to enter this unique competition: creating a beer inspired by your favorite titles or authors.
+Kent District Library, in collaboration with Gravel Bottom Brewing, Railtown Brewing, Broad Leaf Beer and Pike 51, is calling on home brewers to enter this unique competition: creating a beer inspired by your favorite titles or authors.

-The top three brewers will get a chance to brew their beer, or a version close to it, with professional brewers at either Gravel Bottom Brewing, Railtown Brewing or Pike 51.
-The beers will be released at KDL's Super Party Wonder Day on Sunday, Aug.
-11.
+The top four brewers will get a chance to brew a scaled-up version of their winning beer with professional brewers at either Gravel Bottom Brewing, Railtown Brewing, Broad Leaf or Pike 51, to be released sometime next summer.
+(Date and place to be determined.)

 In addition to being judged on flavor, aroma, mouthfeel and appearance, your beer will be rated based on how well it fits the theme (Book-Inspired Brewing) and the story behind it.

-Judging will be done with a panel of Gravel Bottom, Railtown, Pike 51 and KDL staff, along with local home brewers and other industry professionals.
+Judging will be done with a panel of Gravel Bottom, Railtown, Pike 51, Broad Leaf and KDL staff, along with local home brewers and other industry professionals.